Buyer's Guide

 Is The Alchemy a CAURD licensee?

-As of 2026, the major MSO chains in the NYS adult-use market include Curaleaf, Trulieve, Green Thumb Industries (under the RISE brand), Verano, and Cresco Labs.
-The footprint is still expanding as the NYS market matures.
+The larger multi-state operators in the New York adult-use market include Curaleaf, Trulieve, Green Thumb Industries (under the RISE brand), Verano, and Cresco Labs.
+The list keeps shifting as the market grows.

 Does The Alchemy carry MSO-brand products?

-Why does it matter where I buy NYS-licensed cannabis?
+Why does it matter where I buy licensed cannabis?

 Can I order online from The Alchemy?